Security at OriginChain.

 TLS 1.2 minimum, TLS 1.3 preferred, on every external endpoint and every replication hop.
 Per-region auto-renewing wildcard certificates.
 New certs are picked up without restart.

-All EBS volumes encrypted with AES-256 by the managed-disk service.
-Keys rotated automatically by the cloud KMS on managed tiers.
+All block volumes encrypted with AES-256 by the managed-disk service.
+Keys rotated automatically by the managed key service on managed configurations.

 Bring your own KMS key.
 Customer-managed keys wrap the data key; revocation severs decrypt instantly.
 Available on Enterprise.